 The Master is powered by a C38 High Torque motor that generates a staggering 3500W of power.
 The KingSong S22, on the other hand, is just as powerful, with a 3300W motor at its heart.

-Climbing ability & Load-bearing capacity:
+Climbing ability and load-bearing capacity:

 The KingSong S22 and the Master have similar hill-climbing and load-bearing capabilities.
 Both these electric unicycles can easily mount a 40° slope and carry a maximum load of 265 pounds (120kg).